 - I’m a cavalier queer—I fall outside of the typical norms of sexuality, seek to change those norms, and test their boundaries.
 I don’t hide it, and I don’t apologize for it.

-- I tell awful jokes sometimes.
+- I’m really bad at jokes, but I still like to try.
 I appreciate awful jokes often, as long as they don’t punch down.

 - I like learning how things work, and I especially like being able to change how they work.